python-attrs/attrs/docs/extending.md

 Data(a=42, c='spam')
 ```

-A more realistic example would be to automatically convert data that you, e.g., load from JSON:
+A more realistic example would be to automatically convert data that you, for example, load from JSON:

 ```{doctest}
 >>> from datetime import datetime